Third Succession Act: Title and dating

-The act did not have a title in the modern sense.
+The act didn’t have a title in the modern sense.
 It is formally cited as 35 Hen.
 8 c.
-1 (meaning the first act passed in the 35th year of Henry VIII's reign), and referred to by historians as the Succession to the Crown Act 1543 or the Act of Succession 1543.
-The royal assent was given to this bill in the spring of 1544 at the conclusion of the 1544 parliament, but until 1793 acts were dated to the beginning of the session of Parliament in which they were passed, in this case in January 1544; prior to 1750 the change of the legal year in Great Britain was on 25 March, as such the act is also often dated 1544.
+1 (meaning the first act passed in the parliamentary session beginning in the 35th year of Henry VIII's reign), and referred to by historians as the Succession to the Crown Act 1543 or the Act of Succession 1543.
+Royal assent was given to this bill in the spring of 1544 at the conclusion of the 1544 parliament, but until 1793 acts were dated to the beginning of the session of Parliament in which they were passed, in this case in January 1544; prior to 1750 the change of the legal year in Great Britain was on 25 March, as such the act is also often dated 1544.
 Henry VIII used statutes to make the adjustments to the succession that his complicated matrimonial history necessitated.
 The first Act (25 Hen.
 8 c.
 22) declared Mary illegitimate as a consequence of the annulment of his marriage to Catherine of Aragon.
 The second (28 Hen.
 8 c.
 7) after Anne Boleyn's execution declared both Mary and Elizabeth illegitimate and vested the succession in any future offspring of Henry's new wife, Jane Seymour.

-Relationship to First and Second Succession Acts
+Relationship to the First and Second Succession Acts

 The Third Succession Act superseded the First Succession Act (1533) and the Second Succession Act (1536), whose effects had been to declare Henry's daughters Mary and Elizabeth illegitimate, and to remove them from succession to the throne.
 This new act returned both Mary and Elizabeth to the line of succession behind Edward, any potential children of Edward, and any potential children of Henry by his then wife, Catherine Parr, or any future wife Henry might have.

 With the 1536 act, Henry VIII was authorised to dispose of the Crown by letters patent or by will, in default of any legitimate heirs after Mary and Elizabeth.
-Mary and Elizabeth, who had both been declared illegitimate and incapable to inherit, were not restored to legitimacy in the 1543/44 Act; they were only restored to succession of the Crown (with several provisos stipulated in his will of 1547, such as they could not marry without the Privy Council's approval).
+Mary and Elizabeth, who had both been declared illegitimate and incapable to inherit, weren’t restored to legitimacy in the 1543/44 Act; they were only restored to succession of the Crown (with several provisos stipulated in his will of 1547, such as they could not marry without the Privy Council's approval).
 This meant that the place in the succession of Mary and Elizabeth remained doubtful.